4k1s/vulnhub/Planet-Earth/Planet-Earth.md

 sh-5.1$
 ```

 It works!
 We can now use the bash from our own machine.
 The shell and terminal are very basic though.
-It will be good to improve it.
+It is a good idea  to somewhat improve it.

 ```